 Where are tummy tuck scars located?

-The tummy tuck scar runs from the pubic area to just under the belly button.
-Some surgeons will go higher than this, but there are no benefits to having a longer scar.
+- Pelvic Area: The scar runs from the pubic area to just under the belly button.
+Some surgeons go higher, but a longer scar doesn’t give extra benefits.
+Most patients are happy with this scar.

 Tummy Tuck Surgery: Healing Process

 After a tummy tuck, your recovery time depends on your age and health.
 If you’re in good health, you can typically go back to work in one to two weeks.

 - Stitches and staples close your incision.